Blog

 1. Would daytime or overnight care be more helpful for my family?

-A daytime nanny can help with older children and household tasks, while an overnight nanny allows parents to maximize rest.
-Consider your family’s needs, work schedules, and recovery time.
+A postpartum doula can help with older children and household tasks during the day, while a night doula allows parents to maximize rest and recuperation.
+Consider your family’s needs, work schedules and recovery time.

 2. Do I want support with breastfeeding, pumping or bottle feeding?

 Postpartum doulas can offer lactation guidance, help with pumping routines and ensure bottle feeding is safe and consistent.
-Feeding choices often evolve, so it’s best to work with someone flexible and nonjudgemental.
+Feeding choices often evolve, so working with someone flexible and nonjudgemental can be the most helpful for you.

 Real life scenario: A mom recovering from a C-section desperately wants to breastfeed but is in pain and exhausted.
 Her night doula suggests 1 formula feed overnight, giving the mother a long stretch of uninterrupted sleep and a chance to recover.
 The next day they assessed and followed the same plan again.
 Over time the mother recovered without feeling pressured or like she was “failing.”